carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⇧ Shift) + O

-This oftenly use when developer have the file that already in mind.
-By using this shortcut, it prevent developer navigate through the whole heirachy in the project folder.
+This is often used when the developer has a file that is already in mind.
+By using this shortcut, it prevents the developer from navigating through the whole hierarchy in the project folder.

-Sometime it also use while code reviewing, other developer might have more knowledge on the feature that is worked on.
-This shortcut could help developer sommon the file open on the editor with the ease.
+Sometimes it also used while code reviewing, other developers might have more knowledge of the feature that is being worked on.
+This shortcut could help the developer sommon the file open on the editor with ease.

 <p align="center">
 	<img width="600" src="Media/OpenQuickly.gif" alt="Open Quickly" />